Alexandra Paul: Career

 Paul co-wrote and co-produced two documentaries: Jampacked, a documentary on the world population crisis, and The Cost of Cool: Finding Happiness in a Materialistic World.
 Jampacked received a Bronze Apple Award and first place recognition at the EarthVision Environmental Film and Video Festival.
 The Cost of Cool won a CINE Golden Eagle Award.
 She also produced eight PSAs on the benefits of driving electric vehicles for the non-profit Plug In America.

-In 2019, Alexandra acted in three movies, among them, Escaping My Stalker'.
-In 2020 Alexandra appeared in 4 projects, and in 2022 she starred in the independent films Tethered and Baby Steps.
+In 2019, Paul acted in three movies, among them, Escaping My Stalker.
+In 2020, she appeared in four projects, and in 2022 she starred in the independent films Tethered and Baby Steps.